-Bharat S. Soni Company Secretary & Compliance Officer BRIEF PARTICULARS/PROFILE OF THE DIRECTORS SEEKING APPOINTMENT/RE-APPOINTMENT PURSUANT TO THE PROVISIONS OF REGULATION 26(4) & 36(3) OF SEBI (LISTING OBLIGATIONS AND DISCLOSURE REQUIREMENTS) REGULATIONS, 2015 AND SECRETARIAL STANDARD 2 ISSUED BY ICSI:
+Bharat S. Soni

+Company Secretary & Compliance Officer

+BRIEF PARTICULARS/PROFILE OF THE DIRECTORS SEEKING APPOINTMENT/RE-APPOINTMENT PURSUANT TO THE PROVISIONS OF REGULATION 26(4) & 36(3) OF SEBI (LISTING OBLIGATIONS AND DISCLOSURE REQUIREMENTS) REGULATIONS, 2015 AND SECRETARIAL STANDARD 2 ISSUED BY ICSI:

-Name of Directors Mr. Aarsh S. Shah Age (in years) 31 Date of Birth 16-02-1991 Date of Appointment 01-06-2012 Qualifications MBA Experience/ Expertise Experience of more than 10 years in the field of production, sales & marketing of pharmaceutical products.
-Terms and conditions of appointment or re-appointment along with details of remuneration sought to be paid As per resolution at item no. 2 of the Notice convening this Meeting.
+Name of Directors Mr. Sanjay Shah Mr. Aarsh Shah Age (in years) 65 33 Date of Birth 01-08-1959 16-02-1991 Date of Appointment 26-03-2004 01-06-2012 Qualifications MBA MBA Experience/ Expertise Experience of more than 32 years in the field of pharmaceutical, mineral water and plastic industry.
+Experience of more than 13 years in the field of production, sales & marketing of pharmaceutical products.
+Terms and conditions of appointment or re-appointment along with details of remuneration sought to be paid As per resolution at item no. 4 of the Notice convening this Meeting.
+As per resolution at item no. 5 of the Notice convening this Meeting.
 Remuneration last drawn by such person, if any.
-Rs.36.00 Lakh p.a. including perquisites Shareholding in the Company 13,07,500 Equity Shares Relationship with other Directors, Manager and other KMP of the Company Sanjay S. Shah, Rita S. Shah and Aarsh S. Shahare related to each other Number of Meetings of the Board attended during the year 11 List of other Companies in which Directorships held - List of Private Limited Companies in which Directorships held Sakar Oncology Private Limited Chairman/Member of the Committees of Directors of other Companies Nil Justification for choosing the appointee for appointment as Independent Directors N.A.
+Rs.48 Lakh p.a.
+Rs.36 Lakh p.a.
+Shareholding in the Company 99,08,543 Equity Shares 13,07,500 Equity Shares Relationship with other Directors, Manager and other Aarsh S. Shah are related KMP of the Company Sanjay Shah, Rita Shah and Aarsh Shah are related to each other Sanjay Shah, Rita Shah and Aarsh Shah are related to each other Number of Meetings of the Board attended during the year 9 9 List of other Companies in which Directorships held - - List of Private Limited Companies in which Directorships held Sakar Oncology Pvt.
+Ltd. Sanjay Corporation Pvt.
+Ltd. Sakar Oncology Private Limited Chairman/Member of the Committees of Directors of other Companies - - Listed entities from which resigned in the past three years Bisil Plast Limited - Justification for choosing the appointee for appointment as Independent Directors N.A.
+N.A.